Storage is a glitch that affects the next event that occurs.

 With the increased usage of superswimming to cross the overworld map due to the discovery of dry storage, special care has to be taken with some islands that have entry cutscenes (such as Forest Haven, Greatfish, and the 2nd visit to Outset to retrieve Nayru's Pearl).
-This is because if you enter these cutscenes with storage active, your game will soft lock, as camera lock behaves a bit differently for dry storage as compared to forest water storage.
-However there is a way to get around this by using text storage.
+This is because if you enter these cutscenes with camera lock active, your game will softlock, as camera lock prevents the cutscene from executing correctly.
+However, there is a way to get around this by using text storage.

-Preform dry storage once, then store the King of Red Lions' text.
-Preform dry storage again and make sure that the King of Red Lions' text box has popped back up while you're walking around.
-Now pull out the wind waker to lock the camera.
+Get storage once, then store the King of Red Lions' text.
+Get storage again and make sure that the King of Red Lions' text box has popped back up while you're walking around.
+Now pull out the Wind Waker to lock the camera.
 From here it is fine to close the stored text.
 This gives you storage while in camera lock.
 Now when you hit the entry cutscene trigger, you will store the cutscene and avoid the soft lock.